TokyoExpress/recon-for-twitch/README.md

 ***Abstract***

-Project S is a series of neural net models built around the data format of video game screenshots.
+Project S is a set of neural net models built around the data format of video game screenshots.

 This project began with a simple ambition:
 <ul>